West Bend Company

 1990 rebranded to Glacier Hills Credit Union, and transitioned to a community charter.

 The West Bend Aluminum Company manufactured aluminum cookware and electrical appliances, but also made two-stroke cycle engines, including outboard boat motors (Elgin, the first air-cooled outboard motor, sold exclusively through Sears, Roebuck and Co.).
 Art Ingels used a surplus West Bend engine to power the first kart.
 Clayton Jacobson II used a West Bend 2-stroke motor to power the first stand-up Jet Ski.
 The engine division of West Bend was sold to Chrysler, then to Brunswick, and finally to US Motor Power.

 In 1961, West Bend Aluminum Company changed its name to West Bend Company.

-In 2001, Regal Ware, Inc. of Kewaskum, Wisconsin, acquired certain assets of the West Bend Company.
+In 2002, Regal Ware, Inc., a cookware manufacturer located in Kewaskum, Wisconsin, acquired certain assets of the West Bend Company.
 In 2003, Regal Ware sold the Small Kitchen Appliance Division of the West Bend Company to Focus Products Group LLC.
 The Small Kitchen Appliance Division is now known as West Bend Housewares.

-Regal Ware retained the West Bend Cookware Division and product lines of the West Bend Company; and continues to manufacture the cookware products in West Bend and Kewaskum, Wisconsin, under the brand names Lifetime and Royal Queen.
-This represents more than 100 years of continuous manufacture of West Bend Cookware product lines in West Bend, Wisconsin.
+Regal Ware retained the West Bend cookware manufacturing division and product lines of the West Bend Company.

+Regal Ware’s cookware manufacturing division operated under the name SynergyOps in the early 2020s until 2026, reflecting its business as a contract manufacturer for other cookware companies.
+In 2026, SynergyOps changed their name back to West Bend Company and reinforced the company’s "commitment to U.S. manufacturing, operational excellence, and the teams behind products made in Wisconsin".
+At the same time, Regal Ware changed their name to Regal Holdings, Inc., citing its new portfolio platform structure.

+As of 2026, West Bend Company provides cookware contract manufacturing services for their owned brands and to other cookware companies; the company has maintained manufacturing operations in West Bend since its inception in 1911.

 The Cast Iron Luxury Living at River Shores campus was once home to the West Bend Aluminum Company.